YieldStudio/eloquent-public-id/README.md

 This package offers two features:

 - Allow models to manage a public ID
-- Allow FormRequest to convert public IDs to IDs
+- Allow FormRequest to easily convert public IDs to IDs

 ## Installation